 - Internship - University of Pennsylvania Health System (2006-2007), General Surgery

 - Medical School - Baylor College of Medicine (2002-2006)

 - Neurological Surgery

-Dr. Lega received his undergraduate degree from Rice University and his medical degree from Baylor College of Medicine.
-He completed his neurological surgery residency at the University of Pennsylvania and performed a fellowship in epilepsy surgery at the Cleveland Clinic.
+Dr. Lega earned his undergraduate degree at Rice University and his medical degree at Baylor College of Medicine.
+He completed his neurological surgery residency at the University of Pennsylvania and received advanced training through a fellowship in epilepsy surgery at the Cleveland Clinic.